thornoe/AtomSetup/README.md

     - For now you need to set the system language to `English (United States)` for spell-check to work.
     - When a certain bug fix is approved you'll only need to make sure that `English (United States)` is installed in Windows language settings.
     -   Then you will also be able to add `es-ES`, `da-DK` or others after `en-US` under 'Locales' (check the 'Use Locales' box)
--   Place the cursor at a highlighted word and press `ctrl+shift+:` to run spell-check
+-   Place the cursor at a highlighted word and press `ctrl-shift-:` to run spell-check

 ## IDE
 Used for language support instead of Linter due to better functionality with Python and R. Install those of the following Atom packages that you need: